-She talks about many things, about challenges women face at work, things they should be taking charge of, and how men can help us have a successful career. let’s narrow the major points down:
+She talks about many things, about challenges women face at work, things they should be taking charge of, and how men can help us have a successful career.
+Let’s narrow the major points down:

-She takes you on a journey which starts from removing the ambition gap.
+She takes you on a journey which starts with removing the ambition gap.
 What is an ambition gap?
 The difference between a man’s ambitions and a woman’s ambitions.
 She says,”Professional ambition is expected of men but is optional—or worse, sometimes even a negative—for women.
 “She is very ambitious” is not a compliment in our culture.”
 It is true, there has been hardly any motivation for biggest leaps, decisions, and admiration like I won’t be able to survive it.

 What will you do if you were not afraid?

 And, fear is the root of hesitation in women for not being ambitious, we feel we are disappointing people around for being rebellious, for being demanding, that we might lose people.
 Sheryl says,”Fear is at the root of so many of the barriers that women face.
 Fear of not being liked.
 Fear of making the wrong choice.
 Fear of drawing negative attention.
 Fear of overreaching.
 Fear of being judged.
 Fear of failure.
 And the holy trinity of fear: the fear of being a bad mother/ wife/ daughter.”